UMAprotocol/UMIPs/UMIPs/omnibus_priceid_2.md

 - https://github.com/monoceros-alpha/audit-indexed-finance-2020-10
 - https://github.com/maxsam4/indexed-finance-review

-Additionally, Indexed finance is still in beta and has not yet been audited by an established security firm, however they have been audited by two individuals with previous associations to security firms.
+Additionally, Indexed Finance is still in beta and has not yet been audited by an established security firm, however they have been audited by two individuals with previous associations to security firms.
-$UMA-holders should evaluate the ongoing cost and benefit of supporting this asset as collateral and also contemplate removing support of this collateral if liquidity concerns are identified. $UMA-holders should take note of the collateral’s nature as liquidity of the collateral changes, or if added robustness (eg via TWAPs) are necessary to prevent market manipulation
+$UMA-holders should evaluate the ongoing cost and benefit of supporting this asset as collateral and also contemplate removing support of this collateral if liquidity concerns are identified. $UMA-holders should take note of the collateral’s nature as liquidity of the collateral changes, or if added robustness (e.g., via TWAPs) are necessary to prevent market manipulation
 **NDX**:https://discourse.umaproject.org/u/Britt